-A new site-specific installation by Harold Ancart features in Painting the Night (Peindre la nuit), an exhibition exploring nighttime as a rich source of inspiration for modern and contemporary painting.
+A new installation by Harold Ancart features in Painting the Night (Peindre la nuit), an exhibition exploring nighttime as a rich source of inspiration for modern and contemporary painting.
 Ancart will be showing a single untitled work measuring fifteen by forty-four feet.

 Curated by Jean-Marie Gallais, head of exhibitions at the Centre Pompidou-Metz, the exhibition approaches night as both an evolving and a topical subject of modernity, which relates to societal questions around commercial opening times, the effects of technological development from the illumination of streets to mobile devices, politics (the French Nuit debout movement included nightly assemblies in 2016), and scientific advancement, among other connections.